-Do not disturb, remove or obliterate any existing signs, traffic control signs, or advisory signs in place along the traveled roadways without the approval of the engineer.
-Immediately repair or replace any damage done to the above during the construction operations at the contractor's expense.
+Do not disturb, remove or obliterate any traffic control signs, advisory signs, shoulder delineators or guardrail in place along the traveled roadways without the approval of the engineer.
+Immediately repair or replace any damage done to the above during the construction operations at contractor expense.